IBM-Bluemix-Docs/containers/cs_cluster.md

     </tr>
     <tr>
     <td><code>--remoteServer <em>&lt;server_URL&gt;</em></code></td>
     <td>Replace <em>&lt;server_URL&gt;</em> with the URL or IP address for the remote logging service you want to send logs to.
-If you provide an insecure serverURL, any certificates are ignored.
-If you do not specify a remote server URL or IP address, a default QRadar configuration is used and the logs are sent to the QRadar instance for the region the cluster is in.</td>
+If you provide an insecure serverURL, any certificates are ignored.</td>
     </tr>
     <tr>
     <td><code>--caCert <em>&lt;CA_cert_path&gt;</em></code></td>